The Foreign, Commonwealth & Development Office (FCDO) advises against all travel to:

 - the area between the Interstate Highway (RNIE) 2 (Tchaourou to Malanville) and the Nigerian border, due to increasing criminality in that area.

 Before you travel, check the ‘Entry requirements’ section for Benin’s current entry restrictions and requirements.
-These may change with little warning.
+Due to COVID-19, these may change with little warning.
 Monitor this advice for the latest updates and stay in contact with your travel provider.

 You should avoid any political gatherings or demonstrations and listen to advice from the media and local authorities.
 See Political situation